Japan ruling party heads to victory in wake of Abe’s death

 “It was extremely meaningful that we carried out the election,” Kishida said.
 “Our endeavor to protect democracy continues.”

-Kishida welcomed early results and said responses to COVID-19, Russia’s invasion of Ukraine and rising prices will be his priorities.
-He said he will also steadily push for reinforcing Japan’s national security as well a constitutional amendment.
+Kishida welcomed early results and said responses to COVID-19, Russia’s invasion of Ukraine, and rising prices will be his priorities.
+He said he will also steadily push for reinforcing Japan’s national security as well as a constitutional amendment.

 Early results suggested a charter change proposal is now a possibility.
 The LDP and its junior partner as well as two supportive opposition parties together are certain to secure enough seats needed for an amendment proposal, which requires a two-thirds majority in both houses.
 The governing bloc already has secured support in the other chamber.